Infa-Teenu/Infa-Teenu/README.md

 - 🧠 Love sharing knowledge
 - 🌌 I like to explore new technologies and develop software solutions
 - ✈️ Traveling is one of my favorite hobbies
-- 📧 Reach me via teenuuu7337@gmail.com
+- 📧 Reach me via linked

 <br>
 <br>